bustle/broccoli-multi-builder/README.md

 var cjsOptions = {
   libDirName: 'path/to/es6/src/directory', // default: 'lib'
-  // isGlobal is not relevant for a cjs build
   packageName: 'my-package',
   vendoredModules: [] // same as the vendored modules for the amdOptions }